Introduction

 Can I use shellac on surfaces other than wood?

-Yes, if the surface is clean and properly prepared, shellac can be used on materials like metal or plaster for a protective finish.
+Shellac can be applied to clean and properly prepared surfaces like metal or plaster for a protective finish.

 How do I remove shellac if I change my mind?

-Yes, you can remove shellac using denatured alcohol or a commercial shellac remover, ensuring to follow safety precautions and work in a well-ventilated area.
+Removing shellac is possible with denatured alcohol or a commercial shellac remover, just remember to follow safety precautions and work in a well-ventilated space.

 What should I do if my paint starts to peel after applying it over shellac?

-No—check the surface preparation; inadequate sanding or cleaning may have caused poor adhesion, and you may need to strip the paint and start over.
+Check the surface preparation; poor adhesion may result from inadequate sanding or cleaning, and you might need to strip the paint and start again.

 How long does shellac take to dry before I can paint over it?

-Generally, shellac dries quickly, but it’s best to wait at least an hour before painting to ensure it has fully cured for optimal adhesion.
+Shellac dries quickly, but waiting at least an hour before painting is recommended to ensure it has fully cured for the best adhesion.